honkmobile/log-to-rabbitmq/README.md

 When operating in a load-balanced environment and using a load balancer (such as an Elastic Load Balancer) you will very likely have issues with TCP timeouts.
 ELBs in particular have hard-set timeout of 60 seconds, regardless of keep-alive activity.
 This script has a connection refresh time feature that will close and reopen a connection after a specified number of seconds.
 If you operate behind any kind of load balancer or have a firewall between your RabbitMQ server and log producer then you will almost certainly want to set the refresh value to just less then your TCP timeout threshold.

 When a connection goes away an attempt will be made to reconnect immediately.
 Should this fail then any further incoming messages will be buffered inside the running process until the connection has been restored.
-This is a simple FIFO in-memory queue.
+This is a simple FIFO queue.
 Note that anything in the buffer will be processed prior to new messages upon reconnection to RabbitMQ.

 ## Sample Configuration